Akramjon2658/ox-pos-publish/README.md

 # publishing
-This repository for `ox-pos` releases
+This repository for `ox-pos windows x64` releases